Darkone83/ModXo-RP2040-Tiny/README.md

 A PCB redesign on the ModXo V1.0 with added support for Epimetheus

-This is designed on Team Resutgents and Shalx work on an open source modchip
+This is designed on Team Resutgents and Shalx's work on an open source modchip

 For more information on the softwareside of things please visit : https://github.com/Team-Resurgent/Modxo